microsoft/playwright/docs/src/api/class-accessibility.md

 # class: Accessibility
 * since: v1.8
 * langs: csharp, js, python

-**DEPRECATED** This class is deprecated.
+* deprecated: This class is deprecated.
 Please use other libraries such as [Axe](https://www.deque.com/axe/) if you need to test page accessibility.
 See our Node.js [guide](https://playwright.dev/docs/accessibility-testing) for integration with Axe.

 The Accessibility class provides methods for inspecting Chromium's accessibility tree.
 The accessibility tree is used by assistive technology such as [screen readers](https://en.wikipedia.org/wiki/Screen_reader) or